19 August 2022

 - would like to supplement their initial experience in designing questionnaires with practical advice based on a sound theoretical basis concerning the underlying mechanisms.

 Basic knowledge in quantitative social science research methods is required; basic knowledge concerning survey design and data quality is advisable.
-Participants not familiar with the total survey error framework are encouraged to consider the preparatory reading mentioned at the end of this syllabus.
+Participants not familiar with the total survey error framework are encouraged to consider the preparatory reading mentioned at the end of the according syllabus.
 There are no statistical prerequisites.

 Course participants will need to bring a laptop computer for performing the practical exercises in this course.
 The laptop should have the following software installed: Office package.